iamshadmirza/TheNextBigWriter/flutter/flutter-provider/state-management-in-flutter-using-provider-Part2.md

 ### 1. What is Provider, Why we use it

-`Provider` is one of the most popular state management solution, created by  [Remi Rousselet](https://github.com/rrousselGit/provider), can be used in flutter app development.
+`Provider` is one of the most popular state management solution, created by  [Remi Rousselet](https://github.com/rrousselGit/provider), used for flutter app development.

-On the beginner stage, we use `setState` to update the app's state, because it is easy, and if we try to use some other moderate or say a complex technique like `flutter_bloc` or `Mobx`, this is not easy to switch from `setState` to these state management technique 😓
+On the beginner stage, we use `setState` to update the app's state, because it is easy, and switching from `setState` to other complex techniques like `flutter_bloc` or `Mobx` is not that easy to follow. 😓

-Provider uses InheritedWidget internally, to manage all complex computations and provide a simple feature to manage our app's state
+Provider uses `InheritedWidget` internally, to manage all complex computations and provide a simple feature to manage our app's state

->Why `provider`?
+> Why `provider`?
 We have some other techniques that can be used for managing state.

-Passing data via constructors is not a good idea, in doing so, all those widgets will rebuild just for passing the data.
+Passing data via constructors is not a good idea.
+In doing so, all those widgets will rebuild just for passing the data.
 This may cause the performance issue and our code get too much complicated.

 So, what we should do now?
 We will use the provider

->`flutter_bloc` & `Mobx` uses provider internally 🥳 And now the flutter team also supports to use provider.
+> `flutter_bloc` & `Mobx` uses provider internally 🥳 And now the flutter team also recommends using the provider.

 So, let's learn about the types of provider